Montana Eviction Notice Templates (7)

 Step 7 – Enforce Eviction Judgment

-If the tenant continues to occupy the premises after being ordered to vacate, the landlord must deliver a Writ of Assistance to the sheriff’s office and request that they evict the tenant.
+If the tenant continues to occupy the premises after being ordered to vacate, the landlord must deliver the Writ of Assistance to the sheriff’s office and request that they evict the tenant.
 Law enforcement will then visit the dwelling to remove the tenant from the property.